 Five Takeaways from the Book TED Talks – The Official TED Guide to Public Speaking

-Found this article relevant?ger neill, Barry Michaels, Marc McEntegart and one other person found this witty
+Found this article relevant?ger neill, Matt Berry, Marc McEntegart and one other person found this witty

 Founded by Richard Saul Wurman and Harry Marks in 1984, the TED conferences originally featured talks focused on Technology, Entertainment, and Design.
 Under the catchy tagline Ideas Worth Spreading, the range of these talks has since expanded to include other academic, scientific and cultural topics.